 So it was no surprise when the Toronto Star released an article yesterday titled Vancouver called ‘the Florida of Canada’ after beachgoers and seawall joggers fail at social distancing because well, Vancouver is really showing its arrogance right now, and was awarded with having its parks closed.
 And during a press conference today, Trudeau said “We’ve all seen the pictures online of people who seem to think they’re invincible.
 Well, you’re not.”
 I think we all know which group of clowns he’s referring to.

 The whole city and its residents shouldn’t be generalized as not taking the situation seriously though.
 Yesterday at the downtown Costco (which ordered so much extra food that some of the fresh produce was actually starting to go bad) there were carts laid out to prevent crowds from gathering in the main entrance/exit.
 The store was eerily quiet, and about a fifth of the shoppers were sporting masks.
-Although most of them seemed to not be N95 anyways.
+Although most of them seemed to not be N95 anyways, so at least they tried.

 There were some people still buying a nuclear winter’s worth of food and I couldn’t find toilet paper, so at least there’s at least one constant amongst the chaos of this new world.
 A child was loudly scolded for taking off her gloves, her defence was that she didn’t want to touch her new giant stuffed animal with them, as they were contaminated.
 Her mother, being eclipsed by a monthly paycheque’s worth of groceries was not buying it.
 I maintained my social distance and laughed.